corbado/example-passkeys-php-symfony/README.md

 #### 2.1.2.
 Create a Corbado project.

-Go to our [developer panel](https://app.corbado.com) and create an account.
+Go to our [developer panel](https://app.corbado.com) and create a free account.
 Afterwards create a project as well as an API secret for that project as shown in our [docs](TODO: Link).
 You will need the project ID (pro-xxxxxxxx) and your API secret in the next steps.

 ### 2.2.
 Setup ngrok